svenha/kaldiwhg/README.md

 guile (tested with version 2.2 and 3.0 under Ubuntu 20.04 and 20.10) or any other Scheme (port for bigloo exists)

+## Installation

+To use kaldiwhg as as script, just run `make` and make sure that `kaldiwhg.scm` is in your path.

 ## Usage

 kaldiwhg wav-file